-Ultimately, it is best to speak with your healthcare professional for their guidance on consuming Red Raspberry Leaf.
+Raspberry Leaf.
 The same is true before starting any supplement, especially if you are pregnant or may become pregnant.
 Your physician or healthcare professional can help ensure that the supplement is beneficial for both you and your pregnancy.

 Does this product need to be kept in the fridge?

 These probiotics are shelf-stable, though refrigerating them may lengthen shelf life.
 Whether you refrigerate or not is up to you, though if you plan on taking them as a part of a daily regimen, keeping them where you’ll remember to take them might be advantageous.

 Is it safe to take probiotics during pregnancy?

 Though it is generally considered that taking probiotics is probably safe during pregnancy, in order to make the best health decisions possible for you, we recommend speaking with your physician, OB/Gyn, or healthcare professional to best determine what supplements are best for your everyday care and your prenatal care.